TrevorJamesLeslie/budget_planner_PP3/README.md

 - [ChatGPT](https://openai.com/chatgpt) -  Quick information when needed, found very useful when prompting ("explain as if to a 10 year old"), used also for help in readme.
 - [SoloLrarn](https://www.sololearn.com/en/) - Python constant practise.
 - [Study Music, Concentration, Focus](https://www.youtube.com/results?search_query=study+music+concentration+focus) - To keep me calm during work.

+### Personal Comments

+This project was a great experience.
+Finding the flow felt absolutely amazing, I knew what I was doing and things were working... until they werent.
+A massive heelp was taking a break as often coming back with a fresh mind was the solution.
+Use of chat gpt was really helpful to find quick answers and expalnation, it saved a lot of research work and found that it explained well once the right prompt was given.
+As I was progressing through the project I found myslef expanding the content as, since it was made with myslef in mind,I I knew exactly what I needed. the biggest challenge was understanding the logic behind it, there was plenty of lightbulb moments with huge excitment and love for language efficiency.
+A lot of time was spend making things work , changing one thing and then everything seemed to fall apart (happened mostly during late night/early mornings, which only highlights the importance of a good break).
+I truly feel proud of this project as I know I will be actually using it.<br>
+**Advice I would give myslef if I had started again**:
+- 1. Take breaks
+- 2. Plan the flow to the detail before starting to code (I had done chart and spreadsheets but left it unfinished due to time, but I should have spend more time planning)

 ### Acknowledgements